Dhirajsingh212/cypherZ_EC102A/README.md

 Products Page:

 - A page that displays all the products available for purchase, along with their descriptions, prices, and images.

+Orders Page:

+- A page that displays all the previously ordered products.

 ## Tech Stack